MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

  **For Office 365 Home, or Personal**, see [Change the payment method or credit card linked to your Microsoft account](https://support.microsoft.com/help/4026594).

 > [!NOTE]
-> Paying by using a bank account is not available in some countries or regions.
+> The option to pay with a bank account is not available in some countries or regions.
 >
 > You must use a credit card issued from the same country as your tenant.